 Before we moved over to Genesis, we would experience things like site slowness and crashes when we’d update to new versions of WordPress.
 Then we made the switch, and those problems effectively disappeared.
 Haven’t looked back since!

 When you buy the theme, you can buy it bundled along with the Framework (there is also separate theme-only pricing if you have already purchased Genesis and want to build more websites with it).
+Note, if you purchase Genesis Pro, you have access to all the themes on an unlimited number of sites.

 Step 4: Write and Post Content